moved to https://docs.hpc.taltech.ee

 The following modules need to be loaded to activate Julia, Octave and Python 3.8.12 in JupyterLab

-module load green-spack/
+module load rocky8-spack/

 module load r